decentralized-identity/faq/docs/spec.md

 <details><summary>
 ⭐⭐ &nbsp;&nbsp; What’s the difference between decentralized identity and IAM?
 </summary><br>
+In short, with Identity and Access Management, you're being managed by a go between.
+In decentralized identity **you get to decide**.
+Because your identifier is controlled by you, anchored to - and verifiable via a decentralized datastructure (like a blockchain) and your connected data is distributed available but hidden for the public.
+<br><br>

 Identity and Access Management tends to be associated with centralized hierarchies of delegation (i.e., the “Access Control List” approach, credentials